lhagan/rover-editor/readme.md

 ## Demo

-Please visit [rover.konstruktors.com](http://rover.konstruktors.com) and authorise with your Dropbox account to try it out.
+Please visit [the demo](https://dl.dropbox.com/u/103808/rover-editor/index.html) and authorise with your Dropbox account to try it out.

 ## Rover Uses